mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 MaxScale>
 ```

-Note that there is no difference in rights between an enabled Linux account and
-an explicitly created user.

 ## Delete A User

 To remove a user the command _remove user_ is used and it is invoked with the